cowboyai/cim-start/doc/cim-and-nixos.md

 ## **Key Components in NixOS with Flakes**

 ### **1. Flakes**
-A flake is a structured way to define Nix configurations.
+A flake is a structured way to orchestrate everything in nix.
 It includes:
 - **Inputs**: Dependencies such as `nixpkgs` or other flakes.
 These are version-pinned in a `flake.lock` file for reproducibility.
-- **Outputs**: The results of evaluating the flake, such as system configurations, packages, or development shells.
+- **Outputs**: The results of evaluating the flake, such as system configurations, packages, modules, or development shells.

 A typical `flake.nix` file defines inputs and outputs.
 For example:
 ```nix